SitePen/dgrid/doc/components/extensions/DnD.md

 ## Touch Support

-As of Dojo 1.8, the `dojo/dnd` package supports interaction via touch events.
+The `dojo/dnd` package supports interaction via touch events.
 However, since touch events are also used to control scrolling of dgrid components on touch devices, a conflict ensues and touch scrolling wins by default.
 There are generally two ways to resolve this conflict: